th2-net/th2-data-services/documentation/api/data.md

 If StreamAdapter is passed StreamAdapter.handle method will be used as a map function.

 Difference between map and map_stream: 1. map_stream allows you return None values.
 2. map_stream allows you work with the whole stream but not with only 1 element,  so you can implement some buffers inside handler.
-3. map_stream works slightly efficent (faster on 5-10%).
+3. map_stream works slightly efficient (faster on 5-10%).